 Level 1 Training

-- Level 1 Training will be offered on Wednesday mornings (9am-12 noon) starting February 7 through August 27th at the Irvin L. Young Memorial Library in Whitewater.
+- Level 1 Training will be offered every other Wednesday morning (9am-12 noon) starting February 7 through August 27th at the Irvin L. Young Memorial Library in Whitewater.
 The Level 1 training fee is $200 and includes all training sessions, the training manual, and supplies.
 This joint-county training will be provided by the state program office.

 - Training will use a flipped classroom approach.
 Participants will watch video lectures and read at home and come to class to engage in hands-on activities and applications designed to prepare you to be a Master Gardener Volunteer.
 Topics include: botany, soils, woody ornamentals, herbaceous ornamentals, entomology, plant pathology, weeds, lawn care, vegetables, fruits, and backyard wildlife.
 Because of the online components of training, it is recommended that students have access to a computer and internet connection capable of watching YouTube videos.

 - Anyone interested in taking the Master Gardener Level 1 training course for Walworth or Rock Counties will need to attend a mandatory orientation session.
 Participants can choose to attend either the:

 - in-person session (January 10, 2017 from 10-11am)